ceritium/dffmpeg/README.md

 # Dffmpeg

-It is an small app for experimenting with drb.
+It is a small app for experimenting with drb.
 It is not working, don't use it.

 ## Usage